GluuFederation/docs-ce-prod/3.0.1/source/admin-guide/oxtrust-ui.md

 Two values are available for selection out-of-the-box: "Default" and "auth_ldap_server".
 The later instructs corresponding modules to use a [basic LDAP bind authentication](../authn-guide/basic.md) against LDAP server configured on "Manage LDAP Authentication" tab of this page, which is by default a Gluu's internal LDAP directory.
-Please check the next chapter for detailed explanation of the former.
+When "Default" is set for "oxTrust authentication mode", it will fall-back to the default method set for oxAuth.

 When a [custom authentication script](../authn-guide/customauthn.md) is enabled, its name is added to both dropdown lists, allowing you to select from a wide